 What is your favourite part of the job?

-I love being able to buy such a rich collection of books, film, and music and then seeing people enjoy them.
+I love being able to buy so many books and film and then seeing people enjoy them.
 I love that my day is never the same.
-I love having the opportunity to meet so many interesting people.
+I love having the opportunity to interact with so many interesting people.

 Do you have a favourite work related anecdote?

-I have had a lot of fun interacting with the library’s invited speakers over the years.
-This story may not be my favourite anecdote, but it still lingers in my memory.
+I have had a lot of fun over the years organizing conferences and meeting people (speakers and attendees!).
+This story may not be my favourite anecdote, but it sure lingers in my memory.

-A high-profile author was invited to speak at the library.
-After scrambling to settle a few outlandish requests in order to guarantee a visit, the author arrived at the airport.
-Everything seemed ready for the evening’s “meet and greet” followed by a reading/ interview.
-Around 4:00 p.m., the author “interviewer” called to cancel.
-The dread knowing that I would have to replace her was amplified by the fact that I had not yet finished reading the author’s book.
+A high-profile author had been invited to speak at the library.
+After scrambling to settle a few requests before his visit, he finally arrived at the airport.
+Everything seemed ready for that evening’s “meet and greet” followed by a discussion led by a local journalist.
+Unexpectedly, the journalist cancelled two hours before the event.
+I realized that I would have to conduct the interview at the same moment that I regretted not finding the time to finish reading the author’s book.

 The evening did not start off well.
-After navigating through a rather tense “meet and greet” in which the author refused to engage with people, we began the interview.
+After navigating a tense “meet and greet” in which the author failed to engage with people, he read a passage from his book, and we began the interview.

 This story has a happy ending.
-The interviewer had graciously forwarded her questions to me.
-Her questions were great, and the aloof author eventually responded with warmth, honesty and perceptiveness.
-The evening actually turned out to be very interesting.
+The journalist had generously emailed her questions to me.
+They were great icebreakers, and the aloof author responded with warmth, honesty and perceptiveness.
+The evening actually turned out to be wonderful.
 It was memorable – for more than a few reasons!